-But we’re not going to talk about the basics of registering a domain on GoDaddy, grabbing a server on Bluehost, installing WordPress and a custom theme, loading up on a few plug-ins, and setting you off with no direction.
-That is the easy part (don’t worry, we cover it).
+But we're not going to talk about the basics of registering a domain and server at Bluehost, installing WordPress and a custom theme, loading up on a few plug-ins, and setting you off with no direction.
+That is the easy part (don't worry, we cover it).
 In this one going to really dive into the weeds on how to make your blog the absolute best it can be, because, yes, blogging is indeed a lot of work!

 Table of Contents

-As this guide is long, we’ve broken it up into six chapters.
+As this guide is long, we've broken it up into six sections.
 They are the following (click the links below to jump to a specific chapter):